Piotr (Pete) E. Korzynski

 Representative Legal Matters

-Since joining the Firm, Pete has worked on the following representative matters:
+Since joining the Firm, Pete has worked on the following selected matters, representing:

-• Represented Marel hf., a global food processing company, in its pending EUR 3.5 billion sale to John Bean Technologies Corporation.
+- Marel hf., a global food processing company, in its EUR 3.5 billion sale to John Bean Technologies Corporation.

-• Represented Numab Therapeutics in its pending USD 1.25 billion sale of its "NM26" program assets related to a treatment targeting atopic dermatitis to Johnson & Johnson.
+- Numab Therapeutics, a clinical-stage biotech company, in its USD 1.25 billion sale of its "NM26" program assets related to a treatment targeting atopic dermatitis to Johnson & Johnson.

-• Represented Olink Holding AB (publ), a global proteomics products and services company, in its pending USD 3.1 billion sale to Thermo Fisher Scientific.
+- Olink Holding AB (publ), a global proteomics products and services company, in its USD 3.1 billion sale to Thermo Fisher Scientific.

-• Represented Cummins Inc. in the global carve-out and USD 316 million IPO split-off of its filtration business through Atmus Filtration Technologies Inc.
+- Cummins Inc., a global engine and power system manufacturer and distributor, in the global carve-out and USD 316 million IPO split-off of its filtration business through Atmus Filtration Technologies Inc.

-• Represented Acorda Therapeutics, Inc., a biopharmaceutical company focused on developing therapies for neurological disorders, in its pending USD 185 million sale of substantially all of its assets to Merz Pharma GmbH & Co.
+- Acorda Therapeutics, Inc., a biopharmaceutical company focused on developing therapies for neurological disorders, in its USD 185 million sale of substantially all of its assets to Merz Pharma GmbH & Co.
 KGaA through a sale process pursuant Section 363 of the United States Bankruptcy Code.

 Admissions